Our Choice of 5 familiar hair problems… and how to solve them!

 This has got to be the most common of all the hair problems we hear.
 But if your hair is fine and lacking in volume there are several ways you can make it look and feel fuller.

 To begin with, make sure you’ve got the basics right.
 You need a style that’s going to give the illusion of volume.
 There are plenty to choose from, both long and short and your stylist will be able to help you pick the best one for you.
-Take a look at these two blog posts for some ideas.

-Once you’ve got the right cut, the right hair care products are going to be your biggest ally.
+Once you’ve got the right cut, the right hair care products will be your biggest ally.
 Firstly, make sure you’re using a shampoo and conditioner that has been specially formulated to add volume.
 Next, try not to wash your hair more than two or three times a week as this can make hair limp.
 Finally, get yourself a good volumizing mousse that will build up even more volume as you blow-dry.
 We recommend the KMS California Add Volume range.

 There are also several styling techniques that you can use to pump up the volume of fine hair.
 For example, blow-drying away from the scalp, gently backcombing your hair and adding bounce and volume with some velcro rollers.